-- G Restrooms that were previously open to the public should remain open to the public. - A food employee per shift is designated to oversee and enforce additional sanitization and disinfection procedures, as needed. - A cleaning and disinfection plan for high-touch surfaces and access areas has been developed and is followed. - Common areas and frequently touched objects related to customer pickup and payment (e.g., tables, doorknobs or handles, credit card readers) are disinfected on an hourly basis during business hours using EPA approved disinfectants. - All payment portals, pens, and styluses are disinfected after each use. - □ Facility is thoroughly cleaned and sanitized/disinfected (using products approved for use against COVID-19) nightly.
-A log is kept to monitor completion wherever possible. - Audio headsets and other equipment are not shared between employees unless the equipment is properly disinfected after each use.
-Consult equipment manufacturers to determine appropriate disinfection steps. - Dishwashers that wash multi-use customer utensils are provided with equipment to protect their eyes, nose and mouth from contamination due to splash using a combination of face coverings, protective glasses, and/or face shields.
+- Restrooms that were previously open to the public should remain open to the public. - A food employee per shift is designated to oversee and enforce additional sanitization and disinfection procedures, as needed. - ☐ A cleaning and disinfection plan for high-touch surfaces and access areas has been developed and is followed. - Common areas and frequently touched objects related to customer pickup and payment (e.g., tables, doorknobs or handles, credit card readers) are disinfected on an hourly basis during business hours using EPA approved disinfectants. - o All payment portals, pens, and styluses are disinfected after each use.

+TO REPORT A VIOLATION

+PLEASE CALL: (562) 570-2633 OR

+EMAIL: CETASKFORCE@LONGBEACH.GOV

+Facility is thoroughly cleaned and sanitized/disinfected (using products approved for use against COVID-19) nightly.
+A log is kept to monitor completion wherever possible.
+Audio headsets and other equipment are not shared between employees unless the equipment is properly disinfected after each use.
+Consult equipment manufacturers to determine appropriate disinfection steps.
+Dishwashers that wash multi-use customer utensils are provided with equipment to protect their eyes, nose and mouth from contamination due to splash using a combination of face coverings, protective glasses, and/or face shields.
 Dishwashers are provided impermeable aprons and required to change frequently.
-Reusable protective equipment such as face shields and glasses are to be properly disinfected between uses. - Restrooms are checked regularly and cleaned and disinfected on an hourly basis using approved EPA disinfectants. - □ Hand sanitizer and trash cans are available to the public at or near the entrance of the facility.

-D. REQUIREMENTS FOR LIVE ENTERTAINMENT

-- Live entertainment is permitted indoors and outdoors. - Additional modifications for performances may be required by the forthcoming CDPH Live Performances guidance. - Live Entertainment Outdoors - Performers who are singing, chanting, playing a wind instrument, or engaging in similar activities must maintain 6 feet of physical distance from spectators and other performers if they are wearing face coverings, or 12 feet of physical distance if they are not wearing face coverings. - Members of the audience may sing or chant as long as they wear face coverings and maintain physical distancing.

-Live Entertainment Indoors

-- Performers singing, chanting, playing a wind instrument, or engaging in similar activities indoors must wear face coverings at all times - Performers must maintain physical distancing of 24 feet of physical distance from spectators and at least 12 feet of physical distance from other performers. - Performers are counted toward the occupancy capacity limit. - Performers are strongly recommended to obtain a negative PCR test within 72 hours prior to the service - Restaurants allowing live entertainment should improve ventilation as much as possible.

-E. MEASURES THAT COMMUNICATE TO THE PUBLIC

-A copy of this protocol is posted at all public entrances to the facility.

-- A sign notifying customers to use hand sanitizer and to wear a face covering when not eating or drinking is also posted at all entrances. - Signage is posted that reminds the dining public to maintain physical distancing of six feet, wash hands or use sanitizer upon entry into a restaurant, and to stay home if they are ill or have symptoms consistent with COVID-19. - □ Signage is posted that notifies customers that while it may be common practice for diners to socialize after the meal, this practice will be discouraged during the pandemic. - Online outlets of the establishment (website, social media, etc.) provide clear information about facility hours, required use of face coverings, policies in regard to preordering, reservations, prepayment, pickup and/or delivery and other relevant issues.

-F. MEASURES THAT ENSURE EQUITABLE ACCESS TO CRITICAL SERVICES

-- □ Services that are critical to the customers/clients have been prioritized. - □ Transactions or services that can be offered remotely have been moved on-line. - Measures are instituted to assure access to goods and services for customers who have mobility limitations and/or are at high risk in public spaces.

-Any additional measures not included above should be listed on separate pages, which the business should attach to this document.

-You may contact the following person with any questions or comments about this protocol:
+Reusable protective equipment such as face shields and glasses are to be properly disinfected between uses.
+Restrooms are checked regularly and cleaned and disinfected on an hourly basis using approved EPA disinfectants.
+Hand sanitizer and trash cans are available to the public at or near the entrance of the facility.
+D. MEASURES THAT COMMUNICATE TO THE PUBLIC A copy of this protocol is posted at all public entrances to the facility.
+A sign notifying customers to use hand sanitizer and to wear a face covering when not eating or drinking is also posted at all entrances. hands or use sanitizer upon entry into a restaurant, and to stay home if they are ill or have symptoms consistent with COVID-19.
+Signage is posted that notifies customers that while it may be common practice for diners to socialize after the meal, this practice will be discouraged during the pandemic. u facility hours, required use of face coverings, policies in regard to preordering, reservations, prepayment, pickup and/or delivery and other relevant issues.
+E. MEASURES THAT ENSURE EQUITABLE ACCESS TO CRITICAL SERVICES ٥ Services that are critical to the customers/clients have been prioritized.
+Transactions or services that can be offered remotely have been moved on-line.
+Measures are instituted to assure access to goods and services for customers who have mobility limitations and/or are at high risk in public spaces.
+Any additional measures not included above should be listed on separate pages, which the business should attach to this document. ١ ou may contact the following person with any questions or comments about this protocol: E Business Contact Name: TO REPORT A VIOLATION

-An Example of Seating Arrangement Within the Allowable Occupancy

-Longbeach.gov/covid19

-STREET >
+Phone number: Date Last Revised: